matplotlib/CZI_2020-07_mpl/CZI.md

-Matplotlib is the foundational data visualization library for the Scientific Python Ecosystem, with over a million users, including scientists in bio-medical imaging, microscopy, and genomics.
-It has been actively developed and maintained by a vibrant, primarily volunteer community for the past 17 years.
-Given the scale, scope, and importance of the project, we cannot sustainably continue on only volunteer effort.
-It is critical that we continue to support professional developers to maintain the project and community.
+Matplotlib is the foundational data visualization library for the Scientific Python Ecosystem, with over a million users, including researchers in bio-medical imaging, microscopy, and genomics.
+It has been actively developed and maintained by a vibrant, primarily volunteer, community for the past 17 years.

-With supported developers, we reduced our backlog of open Issues and Pull Requests.
-This is a marked change from the previous few years, when both were steadily increasing.
+In the past 6 months, with supported developers, we reduced our backlog of open Issues and Pull Requests.
+This is a marked change from the previous few years, when both were steadily increasing with only volunteer effort.
 We propose to support an FTE of effort to continue maintenance, mid-sized enhancements, and user support.
 This has the direct effect of improving the library for our users and improving the experience of our contributors and community.

-A core strength of Matplotlib is the vibrant community of contributors, downstream library developers, and users.
-We propose committing approximately a quarter of FTE to maintaining and fostering this community.
+We also propose committing approximately a quarter of FTE to community maintenance, inculding goverance.

-Building on the theoretical and design work we have done in the past year, we will begin to evolve Matplotlib to incrementally make use of the new architecture.
+Building on the theoretical and design work we have done in the past year, we will begin to evolve Matplotlib to take advantage of the new architecture.
 We will continue to collaborate with domain specific libraries to build tuned plotting tools.
 We propose continuing support for the graduate student who is leading this effort as her thesis work, along with partial summer support of her advisor, and the remainder of the developer effort.